reesvarney/OpenChat/README.md

 ```

 ### Further configuration
- - To add more admin accounts, run `npm run setup` in the root of the repository, this will also recreate the server secret though this shouldn't cause any issues.
+ - To add more admin accounts, use `npm run setup` in the root of the server.

- - If you'd like to use a different port, change the PORT environment variable
+ - If you'd like to use a different port, change the PORT environment variable.
+To do this you can use the `.env` file by simply setting `PORT=x`.

 ## Plans for the future:
  - Add ability to upload and view files/ media.